nickbalestra/nickbalestra.github.io/about.md

 permalink: about/
 profile: true
 ---

-My Name is Nick.

-I mainly write for myself as a way to foster my learnings and understandings.
-I'm pivoting from being a product designer with a passion for code into a software engineer with a passion for design.
+Pivoting from being a product designer with a passion for code into a software engineer with a passion for design.

 Opinions are my own.
-Code snippets are opensource.
+Code snippets are open source.

 ***